harrisoncramer/Digital-Ocean-Scripts/README.md

 # mongodb.sh
 Installs version 4.2 of mongodb and runs as a service.
-`You must subsequently configure the MongoDB server with user controlled access.`
+`You must subsequently configure the MongoDB server with user controlled access in /etc/mongod.conf` Format (w/in admin db): db.createUser({ user: 'admin', pwd: 'password', roles: [{ role 'userAdminAnyDatabase', db: 'admin' }] })
+Then in the /etc/mongod.conf file, uncomment #security, and below it, add the following ––> authorization: enabled Restart Mongodb with `sudo systemctl restart mongod`

 # ssh.sh
 Creates a new SSH key and adds it to the ssh-agent.